 2. Dennis Smith Jr. is something special

 Four guards were picked ahead of Dennis Smith Jr. in the 2017 NBA Draft.
-The North Carolina State product fell to the No. 9 pick, where Dallas gladly selected him.
-Scouts questioned Smith’s size and motor, but the 19-year old played like a star in Vegas, averaging 17.2 points, 4.8 rebounds, 4.2 assists and 2.2 steals in six games.
+The North Carolina State product fell to the ninth pick, where Dallas gladly selected him.
+Scouts questioned Smith’s size and motor, but the 19-year-old rookie played like a star in Vegas, averaging 17.2 points, 4.8 rebounds, 4.2 assists and 2.2 steals in six games.
 Smith showed off an elite level of explosiveness at the rim, finishing with powerful dunks that brought the crowd to its feet.

-The 6’2″ guard drew comparisons to Derrick Rose, and it’s easy to see why.
-His gravity-defying dunks and seemingly endless repertoire of moves at the rim makes him one of the more exciting players out of this year’s draft.
+Smith’s gravity-defying dunks and seemingly endless repertoire of moves at the rim make him one of the more exciting players out of this year’s draft.
 He was also named to the All-NBA Summer League First Team.
 Dallas has a hole to fill at the point guard spot, and you can expect to see Smith make an immediate impact on the court.

 3. Utah got a steal in Donovan Mitchell

 The Jazz traded Trey Lyles and the 24th overall pick (Tyler Lydon) for the rights to Denver’s 13th overall pick.
 That selection turned out to be Donovan Mitchell, a volume scorer out of Louisville.
 Mitchell didn’t waste any time making his presence known in Vegas, averaging a Summer-League-best 28 points in the two games he played.
-The 20-year old erupted for 37 points against Memphis, scoring at will against a helpless Grizzlies squad.
+The 20-year-old highlight machine erupted for 37 points against Memphis, scoring at will against a helpless Grizzlies squad.

 4. Size doesn’t matter to Caleb Swanigan

 One of the bigger surprises in Vegas was the excellent play of Portland’s Caleb Swanigan.
-The No. 26 overall out of Purdue dominated on the boards despite his 6’9″ frame.
-Swanigan averaged 16.1 points and 10.6 boards in eight games – enough to earn him a spot on the All-NBA Summer League First Team.
-The 20-year old even carried the Trailblazers all the way to the championship game against the Lakers.
-Although his team came up short, Swanigan totaled 25 points and 12 rebounds.
+The 26th overall pick out of Purdue dominated on the boards despite his 6-foot-9 frame.
+Swanigan averaged 16.1 points and 10.6 boards in eight games, enough to earn him a spot on the All-NBA Summer League First Team.
+The 20-year-old tank even carried the Trailblazers all the way to the championship game against the Lakers.
+Although his team came up short, Swanigan totaled 25 points and 12 rebounds in his final outing.